joej164/CMN_File_Manipulation/README.md

 This was also written to use as much of the standard library as possible to minimze the need to install packages.

+These were also written in such a was as for a non-software developer to be able to understand them troubleshoot them if necessary.

 # Installation of Python
 - Open a command prompt
 - Type `python`